 People are encouraged to include dietary fibre in their diets to promote gut health.
-Dietary fibre resists digestion in the small intestine, and makes it through to the large intestine intact, where it is fermented by microbes (bacteria etc) to give rise to SCFAs (short chain fatty acids, such as butyrate, acetate and proprionate), and gases.
-The SCFAs are beneficial for the cells lining our gut, and thus promote gut health.
-There is some debate over the what the optimal amount of dietary fibre is, and some concern that excessive amounts, or supplemental forms could have detrimental effects.
-But in general, a diet with plenty of vegetables - a natural source of fibre - correlates with better health outcomes.
+Dietary fibre resists digestion in the small intestine, and makes it through to the large intestine intact, where it is fermented by microbes to give rise to SCFAs (short chain fatty acids, such as butyrate, acetate and propionate), and gases.
+SCFAs are beneficial for the cells lining our gut, and thus promote gut health.
+There is debate over what the optimal amount of dietary fibre is for people, and concern that excessive amounts, or supplemental forms could have detrimental effects.
+In general, a diet with plenty of vegetables - a natural source of fibre - correlates with better health outcomes for people.

 Evaluation of four raw meat diets using domestic cats, captive exotic felids, and cecectomized roosters.
 K. R. Kerr, A. N. Beloshapka, C. L. Morris, C.M.
 Parsons, S. L. Burke, P. L. Utterback and K. S. Swanson J ANIM SCI 2013, 91:225-237. doi: 10.2527/jas.2011-4835 originally published online October 9, 2012 http://www.journalofanimalscie... of animal components in strict carnivores: A comparative study with cheetah fecal inoculum.
 S. Depauw, G. Bosch, M. Hesta, K. Whitehouse-Tedd, W. H. Hendriks, J. Kaandorp and G. P. J. Janssens J ANIM SCI 2012, 90:2540-2548. doi: 10.2527/jas.2011-4377 originally published online January 27, 2012